-General Overview: Charter schools have enrollment and retention targets for at-risk students and must demonstrate the capacity to identify and meet the needs of special student populations, which include students with disabilities, Multilingual Learners/English Language Learners, struggling students and gifted/advanced students.
-Please respond to questions in Attachment 13 to provide specific information about the school's Multilingual Learners/English Language Learners.
+General Overview: Charter schools have enrollment and retention targets for at-risk students and must demonstrate the capacity to identify and meet the needs of special student populations, which include the identified priority school design population, students with disabilities, English language learners, struggling students and gifted/advanced students.
+Please respond to questions in Attachment 13 to provide specific information about the school's English language learners.

-1. Unless covered in Attachment 13, describe the proposed school's specific processes, methods, strategies and/or programs for identifying and serving students who are struggling academically and are at risk of academic failure, students with disabilities, Multilingual Learners/English Language Learners, and gifted and advanced students.
+1. Unless covered in Attachment 13, describe the proposed school's specific processes, methods, strategies and/or programs for identifying and serving students who are struggling